 - One ID picture glued onto the application form.

-- Your original passport, which must have been issued less than 10 years ago, be valid for three months after your return and have at least 2 blank pages left.
+- Your original passport, which must have been issued less than 10 years ago, be valid for three months after your return, and have at least two blank pages left.

 - A letter of employment stating current occupation and earnings.